DREDGE on Steam - User reviews, Price & Information

 Released on March 30th 2023 is available on Windows and MacOS in 12 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Russian, Simplified Chinese, Traditional Chinese, Portuguese - Brazil and Polish.

-The game is currently priced at 12.49€ on Steam and has a 50% discount.
+The game is currently priced at 12.49€ on Steam with a 50% discount.

 The Steam community has classified DREDGE into these genres: